 This narrow, high-walled laneway’s street art isn’t obvious from either end, so take a stroll and discover its charms.
 Check out our guide to Tattersalls Lane for tips on where to refuel.

 Feast your eyes, shimmy to live music and gorge your stomach at the brand new Can’t Do Tomorrow urban art festival.
 Check out paintings, murals, epic installations and more from some of Australia’s top urban artists.
 Running from 20 to 29 February at The Facility, Kensington.

 Take a street art tour

 Blender Studios’ Melbourne Street Art Tours are the first in Australia to be led by actual street artists.
 At tour’s end back at HQ, see artists at work and chat over a drink.
 Melbourne I Love You walking tours are led by photographer Chris Cincotta.
 His social media success has spawned a book, Humans in Melbourne, which is packed with beautiful laneway pics.
 His latest love letter to our fine city, Melbourne I Love You, is equally spectacular.
 Grab a copy from Dymocks and other retailers around the city.

 Map your visit

-If you like your spontaneous street art sojourns to be a little more organised, head to the What’s on website to view the Melbourne Street Art Walking Tour map ahead of time.
-Leave no laneway mural un-photographed with this two and a half hour stroll that will take you on a tour of the highlights.
+If you like your street art sojourns to be a little more organised, check out the Melbourne Street Art Walking Tour map.
+Leave no laneway mural un-photographed with this two and a half hour stroll.
 No time for the full three kilometre trek?
-Break the path up in to mini adventures when you’ve got a spare twenty minutes or so in the city.
+Break it up into mini adventures next time you’ve got a spare 20 minutes or so.